mahavedalla/mahavedalla/docs/questions/sort/What is the purpose of seclusion 1d8e99d09112817384fefd8f32a6c2a9.md

+---
-# What is the purpose of seclusion?
+Questions: What is the purpose of seclusion?

-Answer in Brief: -
 Category: Viveka
-Sutta References: -
+Sutta References: AN 10.72
 Answer: -
 Date Entered: April 5, 2025
 Review Status: Not started
+---